just-me-/dafny-language-server/README.md

 For the current processing an alternative Word document synchronization is more suitable (SharePoint).

 ## VS Code Plugin Features
-If you would like to know which features are supported by the Visual Studio Code Plugin, please checkout the [VSCodePlugin-ReadMe](./VSCodePlugin/README.md).
+If you would like to know which features are supported by the Visual Studio Code Plugin, please checkout the [VSCodePlugin-ReadMe in the seperate git repository](https://gitlab.dev.ifs.hsr.ch/dafny-ba/dafny-vscode-plugin/-/blob/master/README.md).